+2. Reading Groups: Juniors will be assigned to one of several reading groups.
 Over the course of the semester, every group will meet with three separate instructors, one for each of three four-week reading periods.
-Reading group instructors will utilize current chemical literature to introduce novel research and the mechanics of scientific writing.
+Reading group instructors will utilize current chemical literature to introduce novel research, and the mechanics of scientific writing and presentation.
 At the end of each reading period, students will submit a critical analysis of a research article.

 The student's final term grade is calculated by the departmental representative using the grades on the three papers plus the individual's record of attendance at the evening colloquia.

 Each student will select a faculty adviser for spring independent work by the start of the spring semester.
 The student will meet regularly with the faculty adviser during the semester.
 At the end of the term, the student will submit a research proposal for the senior thesis.
 The proposal will incorporate the experimental results obtained into support for the projected thesis topics.
 A student's final term grade is determined by the departmental representative in conjunction with the faculty adviser's evaluation.

 At the end of the junior year, each student selects a thesis adviser (who may or may not be the same as the adviser during the junior year).
 The adviser and the student will agree on a topic on which the student will undertake independent original research throughout both terms of the senior year.
 This project will consist largely of original research involving wet laboratory work and/or chemical theory.
 On or before the University deadline, a written thesis based on this research work must be submitted to the department.
 The thesis will be evaluated and ranked by a committee of professors, two each from the following areas of study, as appropriate: inorganic chemistry, organic chemistry, physical chemistry, materials science, and biochemistry.

 Grading note: The grades for the junior and senior independent work will comply with the University's grading guidelines.